nicolevanderhoeven/blog/content/blog/20201215-yinote-to-roam.md

 ![](/blog/assets/20201215-02.png)

-That lets me save a `.md` file to your local drive.
+That lets me save a `.md` file to my local drive.
 I always save YiNote files in the same folder as the script below.

 ## Run reformatter script